Some history of the Black Horse Inn at Castle Donington in Leicestershire

 "On Friday the 2nd of April, an inquest was held at the house of Mr. Joseph Lacey, Black Horse Inn, Castle Donington, before J. Gregory, Esq.,

-loading some timber belonging to a post windmill, near Hemington, which is in the course of being removed to another place, and that one of the guide stakes drew out of
+engaged in loading some timber belonging to a post windmill, near Hemington, which is in the course of being removed to another place, and that one of the guide stakes

-the ground and let the rearing pole fall upon him, by which his head was severely injured.
-He continued in great agony till Saturday morning, when he expired, leaving
+drew out of the ground and let the rearing pole fall upon him, by which his head was severely injured.
+He continued in great agony till Saturday morning, when he expired,

-three sons and one daughter to lament his unfortunate end.
+leaving three sons and one daughter to lament his unfortunate end.
 He was a very superior workman, and highly respected by all who knew him.
-Verdict, "Died of a fracture of
+Verdict, "Died of a

 Leicestershire Mercury : April 10th 1847 Page 3.